StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Yahoo Finance offers clean HTML5 charts that are clear, easy to use, and ideal for everyday investors.
 Yahoo Finance is also an excellent website for stock quotes, research, and news (other than the annoying ads).

-As I was testing out these sites, Yahoo was beta testing a rich charting experience.
+As I was testing out these sites, I was impressed by Yahoo's rich charting experience.
 Don’t settle for the first chart that pops up on the quote screen.
-Click on the “full chart” link to get the whole experience.
+Click on the “advanced chart” link to get the whole experience.
 Do you want a Guppy Multiple Moving Average on your charts?
 You got it.
 There’s also automated pattern recognition, a feature I love (especially when it’s free).
-Unfortunately, advanced charting features like key event overlays require a subscription to Yahoo Finance Plus' Essential tier, for $35 per month.
+Unfortunately, advanced charting features like key event overlays require a subscription to Yahoo Finance's Gold tier, for $49.95 per month (or $39.95/mo billed all at once annually for $479.40).

 • Pros: Comprehensive choice of indicators.
 Great tools and clean, full-screen stock charts that are easy to read and customize.